datacoves/docs/docs/how-tos/airflow/run-fivetran-sync-jobs.md

 - **generator**: The Airbyte Tasks Generator is being used thanks to the value `dagfactory.FivetranDbtGenerator`.
 - **airflow_connection_id**: Id of the airflow connection that hold the information to connect to the source system
 - **dbt_project_path**: Relative path to dbt project, used to run `dbt ls` to discover sources
-- **deploy_path**: Folder where Airflow will temporarily copy the dbt project to run dbt commands.
-This is required given that the original project folder is read-only
 - **task_group_name**: Group where tasks will be grouped into
 - **virtualenv_path**: Virtualenv path that contains the `dbt` library
 - **dbt_list_args**: arguments sent to `dbt ls` to retrieve the dbt project sources used to retrieve Airbyte connections.
 The Tasks generator will match the Airbyte connections using destination's database, schema and relation name.